03 Jul 2017. comments

 Let’s say someone on your team submits a code review to you and you open it up and find this method call:

 The problem with the above code is that it failed to abstract the inner concepts from humans.
-The practical implication of this poorly named method is that you and every other programmer who comes across it will have to dive inside it to understand what it’s doing.
+The practical implication of this poorly named method is that you and every other programmer who comes across it will have to dive inside of it to understand what it’s doing.
+That’s a failed abstraction because nothing got abstracted for you if you had to open it up.
 The method name wasn’t clear so you don’t know what you’re getting into when you call it.
-It’s as if there is no difference to having no method at all and just inlining it’s contents.
+It’s as if there was no point to putting its contents inside the method and could have just inlined its contents.